vmware-tanzu/velero/site/content/docs/main/api-types/schedule.md

     # Array of namespaces to exclude from the scheduled backup.
 Optional.
     excludedNamespaces:
     - some-namespace
     # Array of resources to include in the scheduled backup.
-Resources may be shortcuts (e.g. 'po' for 'pods')
+Resources may be shortcuts (for example 'po' for 'pods')
     # or fully-qualified.
 If unspecified, all resources are included.
 Optional.
     includedResources:
     - '*'
     # Array of resources to exclude from the scheduled backup.
-Resources may be shortcuts (e.g. 'po' for 'pods')
+Resources may be shortcuts (for example 'po' for 'pods')
     # or fully-qualified.
 Optional.
     excludedResources:
     - storageclasses.storage.k8s.io